1946 North American Navion, 4,348 tt, e-185 1,272, simple gear up, good plane!

 Like any retractable geared airplane, the Navion requires that the pilot remembers to put the gear switch in the down position before every landing, not just most landings.
 Also no credit is given for all the times you successfully did put the gear down, it still requires it every time.
 The pilot forgot to lower the gear this one time, at his home airport.
 You might imagine the belly skins were scraped, or worse, the joining strip on the belly that bolts the two halves of the wing together, but luckily, you would be wrong!

 The inboard edge of both flaps are scraped, and having them down saved the belly!!
 The right flap inboard hanger is scraped through as well, and the left one has some erosion but not all the way through.
 The right flap fairing is deformed from the hanger coming loose.
 And the step is damaged, but not the attach point.
 The exhaust pipes are each slightly scraped on the ends and there is a very light skin deformation on the edge of the nosegear well (easily patched or straightened).

 No wing damage, aileron damage, tail damage.
 Not even any lower cowl damage.

 - The canopy has the full side glass mod, and it is not damaged at all.

 - The interior is “vintage” cloth, but serviceable as is.

 - The dash has been updated to a modern “6 pack” guage layout, and all of the flight instruments are modern units!

 - The king radio panel units have been removed and are not included, but the trays are included and fully wired so you can go back this way with no install costs, or upgrade some or all to more modern stuff, without paying for what you don’t want.

 More info: Listing has ended.
-Search on eBay for similar 1946 North American Navion
+Click to search on eBay for similar 1946 North American Navion (Affiliate link)

 Seller's other items: wentworthaircraftinc